Antimicrobials and non-healing wounds: An update

 About

-This EWMA Document provides an update on the controversies and hopes published in the 2013 document: Antimicrobials and Non-healing Wounds.
+This EWMA Document, published in 2022, provides an update on the controversies and hopes published in the 2013 document: Antimicrobials and Non-healing Wounds.
 Evidence, Controversies and suggestions.

-• Highlight current knowledge regarding the use of antimicrobial agents, particularly in nonhealing
+• Highlight current knowledge regarding the use of antimicrobial agents, particularly in non-healing wounds

 • Discuss new information and progress in this field since 2013